 - 2.1 The UK Government has made legally binding international commitments to cut greenhouse gas emissions.
 The Climate Change Act 2008 sets out a requirement to cut emissions of greenhouse gases by 80% below 1990 levels, by 2050. - 2.2 To help drive this reduction, the Government has recently introduced the Renewable Heat Incentive (RHI) scheme.
 The scheme makes payments to businesses that switch to low carbon heat generation technologies, such as Biomass, thereby reducing CO2 emissions. - 2.3 To help businesses overcome the high capital cost of installing Biomass systems, A Shade Greener has introduced a unique scheme.
-We purchase a Biomass system for the customer, install it and then service and maintain it for a period of 20 years.
-By claiming the Government RHI payments over the 20 year lifetime of the scheme, we recover our investment over several years. - 2.4 We also provide the customer with the high energy Biomass wood pellets required to fuel the boiler.
+We purchase a Biomass system for the customer, install it and then service and maintain it for a maximum period of 20 years.
+By claiming the Government RHI payments over the 20 year lifetime of the scheme, we recover our investment over several years.
+Each scheme is individually tailored to meet the needs of the site. - 2.4 We also provide the customer with the high energy Biomass wood pellets required to fuel the boiler.
 Because we have preferential purchasing contracts for the pellets, we guarantee to provide them to the customer at a price that will reduce your displaced heating costs by a minimum of 50%. - 2.5 This site represents a suitable opportunity for the installation of a biomass boiler to supply low carbon heat generation to assist in the reduction of greenhouse gas emissions and reduce costs to the site.